 National Civil Rights Museum, Memphis, Tennessee

-2018 marks the 50th anniversary of the assassination of Dr. Martin Luther King, Jr. in 1968.
-The world respected leader was standing on the balcony of the Lorraine Motel when he was shot.
+It’s been over 50 years since the assassination of Dr. Martin Luther King, Jr: In 1968 the world-respected leader was standing on the balcony of the Lorraine Motel when he was shot.
 Since 1991, that former motel has housed the National Civil Rights Museum with a goal of sharing the lessons of the movement while also addressing the goals of equality and freedom around the world.
 Thanks to a $27.5 million investment in 2013, interactive exhibits have been added that enrich the visit.
-The special MLK50 exhibit runs through April.

 Frederick Douglass National Historic Site, Washington.
 D.C.